You may or may not lose your rewards if you cancel your credit card before using them up. Here’s how to find out.

 Canceling a credit card without having a plan for your rewards can be a big mistake.
 After all, most rewards cards with their own programs state that your points are valid only while your account is open.
 If you close your account without using them, you’ll almost always forfeit them.

-When it comes to credit cards that earn rewards points within their own specific programs (for example, Chase Ultimate Rewards cards, Amex Membership Rewards cards, Capital One miles cards, etc.) you typically have two options when it comes to keeping your points if you close a card – you can use them before you cancel or make sure you have another card within the same program that will keep them “alive.”
+When it comes to flexible rewards credit cards, ones usually issued by banks with their own specific programs (for example, Chase Ultimate Rewards cards, Amex Membership Rewards cards, Capital One miles cards, etc.), you typically have two options when it comes to keeping your points if you close a card — you can use them before you cancel or have another card within the same program that will keep them “alive.”

 How having another card in the same family can help